giannismakro/FIDO_UAF_Intergration_with_OpenID/ssl_keycloak_client-master/ssl_keycloak_client-master/README.md

 ii) In order to run the Demo with a Physical Android Device, just enable the “Developers Options” on the Device and plugin to computer with the cable.
 Then, the Device should be revealed in Android Studio.

-Click Run Project and depending the preferred way from above, the OIDC Keycloak Android Client should launch on screen.
 ---
 ### Contributors